mattnotmax/update-cyberchef/README.md

-# cyberchef-misc
+# Contents

-Collection of CyberChef notes and scripts
+## CyberChef Update Script

+PowerShell script to update to the latest version of CyberChef.